-All of us fear uncertainty...
-A big fear for many people contemplating divorce is not knowing what will happen afterward: where will I live, how will I pay the bills, and will I be alone for the rest of my life?" observes collaborative attorney Harry Munsinger.
+Many of us fear uncertainty, and a big fear for people contemplating divorce is not knowing what will happen afterward: Where will I live, how will I pay the bills, and will I be alone for the rest of my life?"
 "No one knows what will happen in the future.
 To avoid being paralyzed by uncertainty, recognize that you can’t know what will happen next, whether you get a divorce or stay married.
-Learn to live with the uncertainty of life."
+Learn to live with the uncertainty of life," says attorney Harry Munsinger.

 Don't try to think your way through any fear you are feeling.
 It doesn't work.
 Fear can't be intellectualized; it calls for action on your part.
 Once you take action, the fear will begin to dissipate.